ankitgupta61/MovieWebsite/README.md

-Project's Title
+Title of Project

-Movie Website9 is the name of the project.
-It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.
+Title of Project is TVmaze.
+Here list of shows are rendered according to search.
+One can get show list by searching with Actor Name or show name.
 Project Description

 a.
 WHY this project was chosen (what use case does it solve)?

-This project is very good as we talking about learning, meaning for learning purpose this is awesome project.
-And this is reason why i am choosing this.
+This project eases out the finding for one's favourite show.
+One can get list of shows using actor name as well.
+I had a great learning curve while doing this project.

 b.
 HOW did you make the project (Tech Stack, Database, APIs) ?

-TechStack : JavaScript, ReactJS, HTML, CSS, Bootstrap Api : TV-Maze api used that is given.
+TechStack : ReactJS, JavaScript, Bootstrap, HTML, CSS Api : TV-Maze api used those were provided

 c.
-WHAT features, technical things you had implemented ?
+WHAT features, technical things you have implemented ?

-I implemented html, css and javascript, reactJS feature.
-Its included samantic tags for better understanding of others and.
-And in css part i used class selector for styling.
+I have implemented a slider, a search bar for show with two category as search by ActorName and search by ShowName.
+It also does have popular shows on website.